bmcedev/matching/README.md

 * Every object will be allocated to one of three resulting arrays: matches, left exceptions, and right exceptions.
 * There is no magic behind its decisions.
 Every object from the left store will be matched with the highest-possible scoring match from the right store according to the rules you supply it.
+* Use negative scores to decrease the liklihood of pairing.
 * In cases where two or more left objects match the same right object with the same score, the object chosen for final match assignment is arbitrary.
 The other left object(s) will be added to the left exceptions array.
 * Rspec is your friend.
 Test your rules in the controlled environment of the test suite before deploying on production data.